sheltermanager/asm3/doc/manual/wordkeys.rst

     The animal's weight, shown as either kg or lb/oz according to system display options SpeciesName
     The animal's species
-ReclaimedDate
-    The date (if applicable) that the animal was reclaimed by its owner MostRecentEntry / MostRecentEntryDate
+MostRecentEntry / MostRecentEntryDate
     The date the animal most recently entered the shelter (if it was returned from an adoption or fostering for example)